ropensci-archive/rbison/cran-comments.md

 -----

-This release adds new parameters to one of the exported functions in the package, bison_solr.
+This release adds new parameters to one of the exported functions in the package, bison_solr(), and now checks to make sure user doesn't pass a paging value that's too big in bison() that will cause server to fail.

 Thanks!
 Scott Chamberlain